-NOTE 8 LEASES - ASC 842
+NOTE 10 LEASES - ASC 842

 The Organization leases office space under a long-term, noncancelable lease agreement.
-The lease expired in November 2023 and was renewed in December 2023 on a month-to-month basis through 2024.
+The lease expired in November 2023 and was renewed in December 2023 on a month-tomonth basis through September 2024.
+During October 2024, the Organization leased a new office space under a long-term, noncancelable lease agreement.
 Additionally, the agreement requires the Organization to pay real estate taxes, insurance, repairs and certain operating expenses.
-The renewed December 2023 month-to-month lease is excluded from ASC 842 treatment.